superctr/ctrmml/mml_ref.md

 When specifying envelopes, there must be no space between the parameters in a node, as the space itself separates nodes.

+#### PCM samples
+PCM samples are defined as instruments.
+The first (and currently only) parameter is the path to the sample (relative to that of the MML file).
+The sample rate specified in the WAV file is used, and if the WAV file has more than one channel, the first (left) channel is read.

+	@30 pcm "path/to/sample.wav"

+You can use a PCM sample from any FM or PCM channels.
+However, the panning settings from FM channel 6 (`F`) are used and the FM output from that channel is muted while PCM samples are playing.

 #### Pitch envelopes
 Pitch envelopes are specified with `@M<number>` and are used in MML